Explore the benefits of introducing commercial CCTV camera systems into your business.

 Turret cameras are inconspicuous and vandal-resistant, although not quite to the extent of a dome camera.
 As they have less glass, you won’t have as many infrared (IR) glare issues, which occur when dust and grime bounce IR light back into the lens.

-Turrets are a popular option among residential and commercial properties, both indoors and out.
+Turrets are a popular option for CCTV camera systems among residential and commercial properties, both indoors and out.
 Thanks to a wide aperture and large image sensor, they work well in low-light conditions.

 Video Intercom

 Also known as a video door phone, the video intercom incorporates real-time images into an intercom system.
-A camera near an entry point transmits images to a wall-mounted panel inside, so the occupants can identify their visitors.
+A security camera system for a business or residential property near an entry point transmits images to a wall-mounted panel inside, so the occupants can identify their visitors.
 Many video intercoms can also send footage to a mobile app, allowing it to be monitored anywhere in the world.

 A two-way audio feature lets the user converse with their guest and vice versa.
 Some come with a remote locking feature, which enables the user to unlock/lock a door with the push of a button.